SteveMcArthur/docpad-plugin-authentication/README.md

 Similar configuration for the other services available.

+**No implementation of membership**
+There is no implementation of membership with this plugin.
+This is deliberate.
+So, out of the box the plugin is not a complete login solution.
+You need to supply your own membership system.
+For a simple personal blog this can be a configuration in the docpad.coffee file with a hard coded list of members, probably just yourself.
+For a few more members you might just store the list in a file.
+The next step is then to go to a database.
+All of these will work without the plugin locking you in to one system.
+Somewhere down the line I intend to create a seperate plugin that will implement a membership system using both the filesystem or a mongo db - but even without that it is straight forward to create your own system.

 **Please note**

 Much of the correct functioning of this plugin depends on the correct configuration on the side of the various services developer consoles.
 In particular, pay attention to URLs.
 Some services do not work well with localhost/127.0.0.1.
 I couldn't get facebook to work on localhost.
 Make sure the domain of your login button is on the same domain that the service returns you to.
 Seems obvious, but in testing I had a login page on 127.0.0.1 and the service was returning me to localhost.
 You will lose your session if you do that - and it may not be obvious why.